Cambridge Industries Ltd

 Co-Founder/Executive Director | Helium Health

-Tito Ovia is a public health enthusiast that is passionate about improving the quality of health in Nigeria.
+Tito Ovia is a public health enthusiast passionate about improving the quality of health in Nigeria.
 This passion lead her to start a healthcare technology company, Helium Health, aimed at streamlining hospital operations and organizing patient data through a unique Hospital Management Information System.
 Helium Health was recently part of Y Combinator Batch S17.

 Prior to starting Helium Health, Tito gained invaluable experience in the public health field from working with organizations such as Orbis and the Lagos State AIDS Control Agency.
 Tito obtained in B.Sc. in Biomedical Sciences from the University of Manchester, U.K.